 In dietary supplements, other over-the-counter products, and pharmaceutical preparations, magnesium is combined with another substance such as a salt or acid, and has specific therapeutic uses.
-Magnesium carbonate, magnesium hydroxide, and magnesium oxide are found in antacid and laxative products.
-Magnesium citrate is used as a laxative before diagnostic procedures or surgery of the colon.
-Magnesium chloride, magnesium gluconate, magnesium lactate, and magnesium sulfate are clinically used to treat magnesium deficiency.
+The carbonate, hydroxide, and oxide forms are found in antacid and laxative products whereas citrate is used as a laxative before diagnostic procedures or surgery of the colon.
+The chloride, gluconate, lactate, and sulfate forms are clinically used to treat magnesium deficiency.

-Both dietary magnesium and magnesium supplementation have been studied widely for their potential role in chronic ailments such as heart disease and diabetes.
-Dietary magnesium intake is associated with reduced mortality from cardiovascular disease, especially for women (5).
+Both dietary and supplemental forms have been studied widely for their potential role in chronic ailments such as heart disease and diabetes.
+Dietary intake is associated with reduced mortality from cardiovascular disease, especially for women (5).
 It is also associated with reduced risk of sudden cardiac death (SCD), although studies have been mixed and more affirmative for the effect of serum magnesium on SCD (6) (7).
-Dietary magnesium may help reduce the risk of ischemic stroke (8), metabolic syndrome (9) (10), type 2 diabetes (11) and insulin resistance (12), asthma (13), and osteoporosis (1), but study results are conflicting as to whether dietary magnesium can reduce depression (14) (15).
-Other studies also have not linked dietary magnesium with cancer incidence and mortality (16), or pancreatic cancer risk (17), but have associated higher intakes with a lower risk for colorectal tumors (18) and lung cancer (19).
+It may help reduce the risk of ischemic stroke (8), metabolic syndrome (9) (10), type 2 diabetes (11) and insulin resistance (12), asthma (13), and osteoporosis (1), but findings from studies on depression are conflicting (14) (15).
+Other studies also have not linked dietary consumption with cancer incidence and mortality (16), or pancreatic cancer risk (17), but have associated higher intake with a lower risk for colorectal tumors (18) and lung cancer (19).
 Additional studies are needed to confirm these effects.

 Magnesium supplementation has been evaluated for a variety of health conditions.
-Oral magnesium may increase survival in patients with heart failure (20) (21), and improve insulin sensitivity in healthy adults (22) (77), and in those with diabetes (77).
-In a study of overweight individuals, magnesium supplementation resulted in changes in gene expression and other positive effects on metabolic pathways (23).
-Some studies have shown a reduction in blood pressure after magnesium supplementation (24) (25), but an earlier systematic review suggests the positive findings are due to poor trial design and short duration (26).
-Also in contrast, data from a large, community-based cohort did not show low serum magnesium to be a risk factor for developing hypertension or cardiovascular disease (27).
+Oral intake may increase survival in patients with heart failure (20) (21), and improve insulin sensitivity in healthy adults (22) (77), and in those with diabetes (77).
+In a study of overweight individuals, supplementation resulted in changes in gene expression and other positive effects on metabolic pathways (23).
+Some studies have shown a reduction in blood pressure following supplementation (24) (25), but an earlier systematic review suggests the positive findings are due to poor trial design and short duration (26).
+Also in contrast, data from a large, community-based cohort did not show low serum levels to be a risk factor for developing hypertension or cardiovascular disease (27).